deeprest/sagaGitlabMirror/DEV.md

 NEW Hornet friendly fire
 NEW Hornet avoid friendlies
 NEW Hornet proximity raycast
-NEW Hornet particles should not rotate, and should disappear

 CODE remove global references to CurrentPlayer where possible